josephfusco/wpgraphiql-query-injector/README.md

 ## Overview

 WPGraphiQL Query Injector is a WordPress plugin designed to inject custom GraphQL queries and variables into your WPGraphiQL editor.
-The plugin aims to populate the WPGraphiQL editor within a [WordPress Playground](https://developer.wordpress.org/playground/) environment.
+The plugin aims to provide a straightforward way to populate the WPGraphiQL editor within a [WordPress Playground](https://developer.wordpress.org/playground/) environment.

 ## Features